Our Clergy

 Rabbi Goldsmith and her husband Rob have two adult sons, Michael and Daniel.
 They retired to Colorado to be closer to one of their sons, daughter-in-law and the most adorable granddaughter ever.
 However, Rabbi Goldsmith has been working part-time since they moved and is delighted to be serving Or Hadash as a part-time rabbi.
 The collaboration with the other clergy and the relationship with the Or Hadash community has been a wonderful experience.

 • Natalie began with us as a lay leader in 2003, and became our cantorial soloist when Rabbi Ted Stainman was hired as our first rabbi.
 She has had private voice training, and her lovely voice and musical interpretations have been enhanced by attendance at the URJ Olin Sang Ruby Union Institute’s Hava Nashira and Had’rachah programs.
-She has also furthered her Jewish education by completing a Darshan Yeshiva program.
+She has also furthered her Jewish education by completing a Darshan Yeshiva program, and was ordained in June 2023 by the Rabbinical Seminary International.

-Natialie earned her bachelor’s degree at Douglass College and a master’s degree in library science at Rutgers University.
+Natalie earned her bachelor’s degree at Douglass College and a master’s degree in library science at Rutgers University.
 In 2010 she became a registered health information technologist.
-She works as the senior health information manager at Columbine Health Systems and is the health information manager at Centre Avenue Health and Rehabilitation.
-She has two children, Miriam and Noah.
-We are delighted that Natalie shares her joy of music in prayer with us at most services.
+She works as a coding auditor at Boulder Medical Center.
+She has two adult children, Max and Noah.
+We are delighted that Natalie shares her joy of music and prayer with us at most services.